hanwoo04/2nd-year-group-project-IBM-SkillsBuild-Gamification-Web-Application-/README.md

       ![SQL_Page6](../README_images/SQL_Page6.png "SQL Admin")

     - From here, click ‘Add Account’ to create a new user.
-      Give it a name, here we use “skillsbuilduser”, and a password.
+      Give it a name, here we use `skillsbuilduser`, and a password.
       Then navigate to ‘Schema Privileges’.

       ![SQL_Page7](../README_images/SQL_Page7.png "SQL privs")